o3de/sig-docs-community/tools/o3de-doxygen/README.md

     ```
    -  **upstream**: Set to track the source repo, [`https://github.com/o3de/o3de.org.git`](https://github.com/o3de/o3de.org.git)

 1. Create a new branch, such as `api-ref`.
 This branch will contain the API reference docs that you will [generate](#generate) later.

     ```shell
     git switch -c api-ref
     ```

-1. Make sure the `api-ref` branch is clean from any untracked files or changes.
+1. Make sure the branch is clean from any untracked files or changes.
 The branch should be at the same state as the upstream branch's HEAD.
 To clean, run  `git clean`, `git reset`, or `git stash` as needed.

 ### Prepare scripts